ashlink11/ashlink11-original-web-app-template/wiki/build_process.md

 "@babel/preset-react": "^7.10.1",
 ```

+The Parcel babel docs changed between when I started this project and today, June 10, 2020, so you may need to also do `yarn add @babel/preset-env` and add another corresponding babel script with the proper version.
+Feel free to create an issue if you want to contact me and are having trouble.

 I did not test to verify babel is working by experimenting with older browser emulators.

 ## [Home](./../README.md)